|

 2. Have you considered what is your position in God's plan of salvation?
 What happens after salvation?
 Then what follows?

 3. Some use the names "clergy" and "laity" in identifying the classes of Christians.
 Others have added special classes in their false churches.
-They declare that if you do some ritual or ceremony you become better in God's sight than others.
-That my friend is absolutely not biblical.
-Why?
-You do not find that in God's word.

 4. Look at Paul's zeal.
 Paul says he "having received such a wonderful ministry by the mercy of God he faints not"

-Paul saw what God had appointed him as important and because it was important to God he did not faint, or in other words quit.
+Paul saw what God had appointed to him as important and because it was important to God he did not faint, or in other words quit.

 He wanted it to be proper, done right, done in truth, without error and everyone could outward see this was his devotion and intent.